Details of the 9 Days Tour Itinerary to The Highlights of Egypt

 We’ll have lunch at a seafood restaurant before going to see:

 The library is one of the world’s greatest literary institutions since it has copies of every book ever written.
-The Alexandria Library also has several displays on Egyptian history as well as a collection of priceless old books.
+The Alexandria Library also has several displays of Egyptian history as well as a collection of priceless old books.

 We will return you to your hotel in Cairo so you may spend the night there.

-Enjoy your breakfast in the morning, check out of the hotel, and then we’ll take you to the Cairo airport to catch your flight to Aswan.
+Day 4: Fly to Aswan, see the city’s attractions, and board the ship: Enjoy your breakfast in the morning, check out of the hotel, and then we’ll take you to the Cairo airport to catch your flight to Aswan.
 Upon arrival, continue your nine-day Egypt trip with a visit to some of Aswan’s most well-known sights, beginning with:

 The High Dam